OfficeDev/office-scripts-docs/docs/develop/javascript-objects.md

 ```

-## Using external JavaScript libraries
+## Use of external JavaScript libraries is not supported

-Office Script don't support the use of external, third-party libraries.
+Office Scripts don't support the use of external, third-party libraries.
 Your script can only use the built-in JavaScript objects and the Office Scripts APIs.

 ## See also